whatsnoteGB/whatsnotegb.github.io/_posts/2024-02-10-i_see_the_great_escape.md

 * _each bar plays our song, nothin has ever felt so wrong_
 * _life is emotionally abusive_
 * _time can't stop me quite like you did_
+* _when the morning came we were cleaning incense off ur vinyl shelf cause we lost track of time again laughing w my feet in your lap like you were my closest friend_
+* _how'd we end up on the floor anyway?_
+* _how the hell did we lose sight of us again?_
+* _i feel you no matter what_
+* _when you splashed your wine into me and how the blood rushed into my cheeks so scarlet it was maroon_
 *